zeyadmoamen1210/Helpjuice-internship-test/README.md

         - **base**: Contains base CSS files used across the project.
             - **Button.css**: CSS styles for buttons.
             - **FreeForEver.css**: CSS styles for some global elements or layouts.
-        - **components**: Holds CSS files specific to individual components.
+        - **components**: Holds CSS files specific to individual components (The Tailwind classes were written inside this folder to make the HTML clean and make the tags not have long class list).
             - **CommonQuestions.css**: CSS styles for the Common Questions component.
             - **CreateTutorial.css**: CSS styles for the Create Tutorial component.
             - **Features.css**: CSS styles for the Features component.